What is the order of events at a wedding reception to keep guests from being bored? See our reception timeline starting with guests’ arrival.

 Have large-sized games of what the wedding couple likes.
 This could include, checkers or chess, bean bag toss, Jenga, Connect Four, and Scrabble.
 For kids in attendance, a kids’ table with crayons and paper covering the table along with board games just for them will create fun.

 Before the wedding couple enters the reception venue, the music entertainer can build excitement.
 Then, have a grand entrance along with wedding party introductions (if desired) with the climax being “And here is the new Mr(s) & Mr(s).

 After the grand entrance, a consistent flow would be to perform the first dance.
 Everyone is already excited and standing.
 The wedding party can also surround the dance floor as the first dance commences.

-The next focal point on the wedding couple is the cake cutting.
-Your music entertainer can assist in making this a special moment of the reception and incorporate guests in the event.
+The next focal point of the wedding couple is the cake cutting.
+Your music entertainer can assist in making this a special moment of the reception and incorporating guests into the event.

 One way to keep guests entertained is to have the bouquet toss and garter toss immediately following the cake cutting.
 The reason is to not stop the dancing once it begins for the tosses.
 Breaking up the party time can disrupt the whole flow of a party atmosphere that can be hard to recapture.

 Following the tosses, dancing will start with the formal parent dances (Father-Daughter, Mother-Son).
 Then, you must decide how to “Get the party started”.

 Will it be with a wedding party song that will incorporate everyone else like a group dance or will it be your favorite party song to fill the dance floor?
 Typically, if the wedding couple is dancing, guests will follow.
 You can also leave it up to your music entertainer as that is his/her specialty.

 Lastly, the reception can be highlighted with special moments to keep guests entertained such as celebrating the longest-married couple in attendance with a dance, a special last dance, group dances, and kissing games.